-CHRIS EMERY - (Treasurer and Webmaster) Chris is a retired, professional Communications Engineer who worked for the Department of Civil Aviation - in Melbourne, Sydney, Brisbane, Port Moresby and Canberra.
+CHRIS EMERY (Treasurer and Webmaster) Chris is a retired, professional Communications Engineer who worked for the Department of Civil Aviation - in Melbourne, Sydney, Brisbane, Port Moresby and Canberra.
 Since retiring, Chris has been active as a volunteer with a number of non-profit organisations.
-Chris is an enthusiastic attendee at the Sydney Film Festival and the National Folk Festival, Treasurer of the National Parks Association of the ACT and the Forrest Mens Shed and is a volunteer with the Wesley Music Centre.
+Chris is an enthusiastic attendee at Film Festivals and the National Folk Festival, was for over 10 years Treasurer of the National Parks Association of the ACT and the Forrest Mens Shed and is a volunteer with the Wesley Music Centre.

 DAVID KILBY - David has been a teacher and an ABC program presenter for many years.
 He continues to delight the ABC audience with his many historical recordings and broad knowledge of artists, record labels and popular music of every genre.
-David and his wife manage a B and B just outside Canberra.
+David and his wife manage a B&B just outside Canberra.

 TONY BRISCO - Tony is President/Station Manager of Valley FM 89.5 based in Erindale Centre.